 If a tenant is late with paying the rent by more than 14 days and may not exceed the interest of more than 3% above the Bank of England’s annual percentage rate for each day that the payment is outstanding.
 The tenancy agreement will specify the condition more clearly.
 If there is no clause in the tenancy agreement this interest payment may not apply.
 The Act does not affect any entitlement to recover damages for breach of contract.

-The cost for replacing a lost, stolen or broken key, security devise such as a fob or a broken lock will be charged at cost of the individual item as it is charged to us plus our time obtaining & organising such replacement (£15).
+The cost for replacing a lost, stolen or broken key, security devise such as a fob or a broken lock will be charged at cost of the individual item as it is charged to us.
 Please note that costs for keys vary depending on the security company, type of key or security devise, building management charges etc. The same charges apply to additional sets of keys, provided that we have the permission to supply additional sets.
 Please note that restrictions on quantity of sets of keys may apply which may have been imposed by the landlord or the building management.

 When possible we will try to facilitate that the tenant can organise the replacement keys directly so that the cost of the replacement key is limited to the cost of the key itself.